TOP

-Goodspeed's History of Benton County, pp. 20-34
+Goodspeed's History of Benton County, 1889

 Settlement

 The First. -- While it is not positively known, it is believed that Adam Batie, who settled on the prairie that now bears his name, near the present site of Maysville, was the first settler in Benton County.
 The date of his settlement has not been ascertained, but it is presumed to have been prior to the year 1830.
 Batie Prairie and the creek that flows from it are both named in honor to this early and first settler.
 In 1830 John McPhail and his father settled on that prairie.
 Soon thereafter Martin Mays settled on the present town site of Maysville, and William Bird Keith settled near by.
 The above named five persons were the only residents on Batie Prairie in 1838.
-Soon thereafter Judge English, Robert Cooper, Lemuel Tynnon and several other followed, until the whole of the prairie was occupied.
+Soon thereafter Judge English, Robert Cooper, Lemuel Tynnon and several others followed, until the whole of the prairie was occupied.

 One of the first settlers of the county was William Reddick, who settled early in the thirties or late in the twenties at the place since known as Elkhorn.
 He and his son-in-law, Samuel Burks, also an early settler, came from Illinois.
 Reddick was a politician and a prominent citizen.
 For many years he controlled the politics of the Sugar Creek settlement, and that settlement usually controlled the politics of the county.
 Jacob Roller, from Hawkins County, Tenn., settled where his son William now lives, on Roller's Ridge.
 This ridge lies northeast of Garfield, and is about four miles long, east and west.
 It is so called by reason of Roller's settlement thereon.
 Two improvements had been made on this ridge prior to Roller's settlement, one on the east and one of the west end.
 Mr. Roller erected and for a number of years kept a whisky distillery where he settled.
 He was thrice married and had twenty-four children.
 His third wife, who survived him is still living.
 There were other settlers in that neighborhood by the name of Roller.
 James Jackson, from Overton County, Tenn., settled near the site of Garfield in 1829.
 Daniel Ash was a very early settler near the State line north of Garfield, and 1849 Jacob R. Forgery, from Scott County, Va., settled in the same neighborhood.
 The Pascals were early settlers in the country southeast of the site of Garfield.
 Before the organization of the county Henning Pace, from Tennessee, the father of the first sheriff of the county, settled on Sugar Creek, a few miles north of Bentonville, and one or two of his sons settled lower down on the same creek.
 Chris.
 C. Pace, who is still living at a very advanced age, settled south of Bentonville.
 Henry Ford, and other Fords, were also among the early settlers on Sugar Creek.